d4chinchilla/docs/evaluation.md

 | 10/65 | Team Working, Planning and Progress |
 | 10/65 | Evaluation and Reflection           |

 At the end of the project, your team will have to agree on the effort contributed by each team member.
-T